 General Overview

-A low pressure steam plant takes input energy (e.g., fuel, gas, biomass) and uses a boiler to generate steam that is distributed throughout a facility or group of facilities to provide heating.
+A low-pressure steam plant uses input energy (e.g., fuel, gas, or biomass) to generate steam in a boiler, which is then distributed throughout a facility or group of facilities for heating.
 Low pressure steam plants are generally operated at 15 psig or less (steam temperature below ~250 F).
 Low pressure steam can be used directly as a heating medium and distributed to the terminal equipment, or it can be used indirectly by being piped to heat exchangers to heat water to use at terminal equipment and/or domestic hot water (DHW) systems.
 A low pressure steam plant and associated systems are shown in Figure 1.
 A steam plant consists of a steam boiler, steam distribution system, condensate recovery system, blowdown system and economizer.

 Steam Distribution System